angelhof/angelhof.github.io/teaching/spring-2025-cs134/assignment2.md

 <p>
     To submit the assignment, please push your final code into your team's repository.
-    Then use Gradescope to turn in your assignment.
+    Then use Gradescope to turn in your assignment from GitHub.
+Remember to add your teammate to your Gradescope submission.
 </p>
 <p>
-You will receive full credit if your code passes (provided there is no plagiarism) the <tt>test_test.go</tt> tests.You can submit the assignment 2 days late at the max(provided both of the team members have 2 late days remaining).
+You will receive full credit if your code passes (provided there is no plagiarism) the <tt>test_test.go</tt> tests.
+You can submit the assignment 2 days late at the max(provided both of the team members have 2 late days remaining).
 To use a late day, you can just use the same method for submission on Gradescope.
 We have a late due date mentioned on the assignment that will handle it accordingly.
 Each used late day pushes the due date back by exactly 24 hours; for example, if you use 1 late day, the assignment will be due Saturday, May 3 at 10pm.
 <!-- In the event that no late days are used, we will evaluate the code in your <strong>last</strong> submission prior to the deadline. -->
 </p>